functional-jslib/fjl/README.md

 - All methods that take rest params "only" are curried up to 2 parameters.
 - Methods that require one argument and rest params are curried at up to 2 parameters.
 - Methods that accept rest params "only" are not curried.
+- All curried functions will have an, arity, `length` of `0` (due to the way currying is currently defined in the libray (will be updated later)).

 #### `boolean`
 ```